ConfometRx Research FoundationConfometrx & NUREKI Lab - UNIVERSITY Of Tokyo

-As in previous workshops, there will be an emphasis on how cutting edge basic science can feed into academic and industrial drug discovery, with contributions from both academic and industry representatives.
-A key goal of the workshop will be to facilitate communication between these two groups of scientists with the hope of fostering collaborations that will lead to more focused efforts to enable innovative approaches to drug discovery for GPCRs.
+For the 2022 workshop there will be an emphasis on cutting edge basic science broadly in the GPCR field, primarily from academic groups.
+A key goal of the workshop will be to facilitate communication between groups of scientists working across different scales of GPCR science with the hope of fostering collaborations.
+Our vision is that this will eventually lead to more new, innovative approaches to drug discovery for GPCRs.

 All contributions will be used to defray the cost of organizing and administering the event and to enable the attendance of participants from academic labs.
 Any amount of contribution will be much appreciated.